resir014/resir014.xyz/src/content/posts/article/2020-10-18-formula-1-but-with-tmgl-points-system/index.md

 There are many things that are unique to TMGL, one of them is the controversial point-loss system, introduced for the Fall 2020 season.
 This has been a topic of hot debate on the Trackmania community.
 Some people think it's complete bullshit, others think it's fine as long as you get used to it.

-Over the past few weeks, I have been doing the Open Grand League (OGL).
-This is the portion of TMGL that's open for all players, where the top 8 players at the end of the league will get a chance to play against the TMGL players.
+Over the past few weeks, I have been taking part in the Open Grand League (OGL).
+This is the portion of TMGL that's open for all players, where the top 8 players at the end of the league will get a chance to play against the TMGL players in the Combined Match.

 While I have no strong feelings one way or the other about the point-loss system, I wondered what it would look like if the same system is implemented on a real-life motorsport series.
 So I decided to do that with last year's F1 season.